grimme-lab/xtb_docs/source/mtd.rst

     atoms=1-3

 As you can see, we will run the MTD simulation for 10 ps with a timestep of 1 fs at a temperature of 298 Kelvin.
-Fot the meta-dynamics, only the structure of the second water molecule will be taken into account in the rmsd criteria.
+For the meta-dynamics, only the structure of the second water molecule will be taken into account in the rmsd criteria.
 To start the simulation we call xtb as follows

 .. code:: bash